maruftech/CSS_Grid/README.md

     * space-evenly  - Places an even amount of space between each grid item including the far ends
 ```

-> To get started you have to define a container element as a grid and applied `display: grid` property into it, set the column and row sizes with `grid-template-columns` and `grid-template-rows` properties, and then place its child elements into the grid with `grid-column` and `grid-row`.
+> To get started with the exercise, you have to define a container element as a grid and applied `display: grid` property into it, set the column and row sizes with `grid-template-columns` and `grid-template-rows` properties, and then place its child elements into the grid with `grid-column` and `grid-row`; once you have the grid created, apply the justify-items, align-items, justify-content, and align-content properties and see the effect.